12 Pros And Cons Of Living In Colorado Springs in 2025

 12. Winter Driving Conditions

 Winter driving is not fun.
-Even for those of us that are natives of Colorado Springs, driving a car in the winter is a nerve-wracking experience.
+Even for those of us who are natives of Colorado Springs, driving a car in the winter is a nerve-wracking experience.
 If you have never driven in snow or ice before, your first winter in Colorado Springs will be a lesson in a completely different way of driving.

 And, even if you have experience with winter driving, you’ll be surprised that Colorado Springs, like most other cities in Colorado, doesn’t use salt to manage ice on roadways.
 Sand is applied to provide traction, but that is all you’ll get.